Montpelier (Orange, Virginia): National Trust Property

 Since the National Trust for Historic Preservation took ownership in 1984, the organization has worked to restore Montpelier to the Madison era.
-It has paid tribute to Marion duPont Scott's influence by retaining one of her favorite rooms in the newly renovated and expanded Visitor's Center, along with the annual Montpelier Hunt Races.
+It has paid tribute to Marion duPont Scott's influence by retaining one of her favorite rooms in the newly renovated and expanded Visitor Center, along with the annual Montpelier Hunt Races.

 In 2000, the National Trust established Montpelier as a co-stewardship property, administered by The Montpelier Foundation.

 The Robert H. Smith Center for the Constitution provided an Education Center for students and teachers.
 It sponsors the "We the People" program to promote the understanding of civics for upper elementary and secondary students, along with national and state programs for teachers, such as the National Advanced Content Seminars, which focuses on historical content and teaching methods.

 In conjunction with the James Madison University Field School, Montpelier has been the site of annual, seasonal archeological excavations from April to November.
 Under a four-year collaborative research grant from the National Endowment for the Humanities, four quarters have been excavated related to the lives of enslaved African Americans: including the Stable Quarter (2009), South and Kitchen Yards (2011), Tobacco Barn Quarter (2012), and Field Quarter (2013).
 The excavations have revealed early structures in those areas, including possible slave quarters, as well as a variety of artifacts dating to the Madison residency and their slaves.
 The artifacts are helping researchers form a much broader and deeper picture of the lives of the slaves at Montpelier.
 "The four residential locations provide a unique opportunity to compare and contrast the conditions of chattel slavery of the period.
 Differences and similarities between these locations – particularly architectural styles and household goods such as ceramics, glassware, and clothing items – reflect the relationship of individual households to each other, the community to which they belong, their relationship to the overarching plantation complex, and regional patterns of both market access and cultural traditions.

 From 2003 to 2008 the National Trust carried out a $25 million restoration to return the mansion to its 1820 state; it is again less than half the size of the expanded residence created by the DuPont family.
 The National Trust is conducting a search for furnishings either original to the property or of its era.